Evgen2308/FSTR_deploy/README.md

 #### GET/submitData/?user__email=\<email>
 Return a list of all objects that were sent to the system by the user with the specified email address

+You can try using the API methods at https://Evgen2308.pythonanywhere.com/swagger-ui